jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 need to invest in enhanced security controls and
 24x7 monitoring to help detect attacks earlier in the lifecycle to help prevent heists.

-Cybersecurity Forecast 2025
-12
+11

-Faster Exploitation and
-More Vendors Targeted
+Cybersecurity Forecast 2025 Faster Exploitation and More Vendors Targeted

-In our 2024 analysis of exploited vulnerabilities disclosed in 2023, the average time\-to\-exploit (TTE), which we define as the time between disclosure and exploitation of a vulnerability, was five days, down significantly from our previous analysis average of
+In our 2024 analysis of exploited vulnerabilities disclosed in 2023, the average time\-to\-exploit (TTE), which we define as the time between disclosure and exploitation of a vulnerability, was five days, down significantly from our previous analysis’ average of 32 days.
-32 days.
 This pace of exploitation is expected to continue, if not quicken, in 2025 and beyond.
 This average continues to be driven by both n\-day and